 At a glance

-- The commitments of the Gothenburg Protocol for 2020 are expected to be met.
+- The commitments of the Gothenburg Protocol for 2020 are achieved on average.

 - Meeting the commitments of the European NEC Directive for 2030, is a major challenge for the German environmental policy.